If you or someone you know is a victim of human trafficking:

 - knowing the signs of human trafficking and sexual exploitation

 - contacting police at 902-490-5020 if someone you know is being trafficked

 How police respond to human trafficking

 Our first priority is the safety of victims.
 Upon coming into contact with a potential victim, we begin by addressing the victim’s basic needs which would include ensuring their safety, obtaining medical care in some cases, food, clothing, and shelter.
-As every victim needs are different, we also reach out to our community partners such and we work together with these agencies to support the victim.
+As every victim's needs are different, we also reach out to our community partners and we work together with these agencies to support the victim.